 Ready to embark on a little Vermont getaway?
 Here’s what you need to know about visiting Bristol, Vermont.

-- Book your yurt rental through Glamping Hub – Make sure your dates are available and get them on the calendar before something else comes up!
+- Book your yurt rental through Airbnb – Make sure your dates are available and get them on the calendar before something else comes up!

 - If you visit in the summer, you must pack a swimsuit – This is pretty much mandatory if you know how to swim.
 You can’t be so close to the best swimming hole in Vermont and not take a dip!